 Considering Sony's massive cut in the console market cake, it is only logical that Microsoft would attempt to grab a slice for themselves.
 Or at the very least, Microsoft might want to use Sony's slice of cake to make their own tastier.
 This would be made possible by merging online lobbies, as PlayStation 4's huge player pool would mean shorter queue times for Xbox One users and in turn, overall better user experience.
 PlayStation 4 on the other hand, would just lose the competitive advantage by allowing cross-play.

-There is also the fact that many players have built up friend lists on PSN over the years, which is one of the reasons why not many players might want to switch to Xbox systems in light of Sony's apparent villainy, on top of PS4's exclusives such as The Last of Us and Uncharted that keep growing the console's fan base.
+There is also the fact that many players have built up friend lists on PSN over the years, which is one of the reasons why not many players to Xbox systems in light of Sony's apparent villainy, on top of PS4's exclusives such as The Last of Us and Uncharted that keep growing the console's fan base.

-Now, the integrity of MIDiA research could be called into question as Sony is one of their clients , while Microsoft is not, which could damage their objectivity.
-On the other hand, the facts about market share they presented have been confirmed by other sources and their views are valid.
+Now, the integrity of MIDiA research could be called into question as , while Microsoft is not, which could damage their objectivity.
+On the other hand, the facts about market share they presented have been confirmed by and their views are valid.
 For example, not letting your competition catch up is definitely good business, although it may not be entirely ethical as Sony also cripple their users' Fortnite accounts.

-Then again, Microsoft are apparently taking moral high ground by posing as the saviour knights of cross-play, even though it was them who denied cross-play attempts in the past.
-In hindsight, their jab at Sony via tweet about playing Fortnite with Nintendo seems rather duplicitous.
+Then again, Microsoft are apparently taking moral high ground by posing as the saviour knights of cross-play, even though it was them who attempts in the past.
+In hindsight, their jab at Sony via about playing Fortnite with Nintendo seems rather duplicitous.

 Bottom line is, both Sony and Microsoft are making good business moves, although questionably ethical from both parties, and may ultimately become detrimental for players.
 Sony is doing this by preventing Microsoft's growth in the console market and the latter by degrading the competitor's public image.
 Sony's ethics are called into question since they are basically holding Fortnite accounts hostage, and Microsoft's ethics are gone along with their integrity after shooting down previous cross-play attempts.